-Bacterial Cell Disruption by Bead Beating
+Bacterial/Prokaryote Cell Disruption by Bead Beating

-Small beads are the most effective for cracking bacteria.
+and sample.
+For prokaryotes, small beads are the most effective for cracking bacteria.

 Protocol - General Parameters